 Lake Ontario is home to approximately 35,000 hectares (86,000 acres) of coastal wetland habitat (BCS, 2011).
-Coastal wetlands support high levels of aquatic biodiversity by providing habitat for migratory waterfowl, fish, amphibians, reptiles and other plant and animal life.
-Close to seven decades of water level regulation of Lake Ontario and the upper St. Lawrence River has resulted in degradation of coastal wetlands and plant diversity, negatively impacting occurrence of amphibians (e.g., breeding wetland frogs), abundance and distribution of wetland birds, and spawning habitat for fish.
-The International Joint Commission's Water Level Regulation Plan 2014 was initiated in 2017, in part, to improve the quality of coastal wetland ecosystems.
+Coastal wetlands support high levels of aquatic biodiversity by providing habitat for migratory waterfowl, fish, amphibians, reptiles, and other plant and animal life.

+In addition to other factors referenced in the LAMP, close to seven decades of water-level regulation of Lake Ontario and the upper St. Lawrence River has resulted in degradation of coastal wetlands and plant diversity, negatively impacting occurrence of amphibians (e.g., breeding wetland frogs), abundance and distribution of wetland birds, and spawning habitat for fish.
+The International Joint Commission's Lake Ontario - St. Lawrence River Plan 2014 was initiated in 2017, in part, to improve the quality of coastal wetland ecosystems.